Arch Manning promises to improve as Texas prepares for its last game before SEC play

 Stats are one thing.
 Just passing the eye test this week would be a start.

 Manning's play so far has stoked the embers of doubt.
-He struggled badly in a season-opening win against Ohio State.
+He struggled badly in a season-opening loss to Ohio State.
 He started slow the next week but rallied with four touchdown passes against San Jose State.

 His day against UTEP was downright rough.
 Manning was 11 of 25 passing for 114 yards with one touchdown and interception.
 He had a streak of 10 consecutive incompletions.
 He side-armed some throws and missed open receivers.
 There were boos late in the first half.